Council meetings, agendas & minutes

-- regulate and control the election of the Mayor and the Chairs of any special committees;
+- the election of the Mayor and the Deputy Mayor

 What happens at a Council Meeting?

-For more information on what happens at a Council Meeting, please see the attached guide.
+For more information on what happens at a Council Meeting please read the Governance Rules.

-Questions must be submitted in writing and received by Council no later than 12pm midday on the day of the scheduled Ordinary Council Meeting.
+Questions must be submitted in writing and received by Council no later than 5pm the day prior to the scheduled Ordinary Council Meeting.

 Tips for asking your question:

 - If you would like to provide information or background to your question, you should submit your question in advance of the meeting.
-The Local Law does not allow extended statements as part of asking a question from the floor.
+The Governance Rules do not allow extended statements as part of asking a question from the floor.

 - If you have questions about rates, maintenance or progress of a project or program you don’t need to wait for a council meeting.
 These matters are operational and you can contact council during business hours for a response

 To submit your question in advance of the meeting: